mohamed5523/mohamed5523/README.md

 My **graduation project** was an **Autonomous Underwater Vehicle (AUV)** for detecting and extracting dead bodies, showcasing my ability to combine AI with robotics.

-I’m actively seeking **Junior AI Engineer roles** to apply my expertise in ML, DL, NLP, and AI-driven automation.
+I’m actively seeking **Junior or Mid-level AI Engineer roles** to apply my expertise in ML, DL, NLP, and AI-driven automation.

 ---